suzuki-shunsuke/github-comment/README.md

       Comment.body contains "<!-- github-comment:foo-" + Env("TARGET") + " -->"
 ```

-In `minimize`, the following variables can be used.

-In case of `post` command,
+In case of `post` command, we can use the following variables in `minimize`.

 * Commit:
   * Org